 Many land use plans focus on the separation of different types of land uses.
 This approach often fails to consider whether or not proposed land uses actually create any adverse influence on one another.
-In other words, the strict separation of land use types becomes an end in itself and not an element of the urban design The land use standards in this section directly correspond to the Future Land Use Categories depicted on the Map and describe the intended future character for each area.
+In other words, the strict separation of land use types becomes an end in itself and not an element of the urban design process.

-process.
 In departure from this approach, this plan emphasizes the character of potential land uses and development types.
 Thus, the size, use intensity, traffic generation, and overall impacts of a development become as (or more) important than the actual activity conducted on the property.
 The final product is the future land use map which is meant to inform and guide future zoning in the City based upon the future land use categories contained in this section.